 Do you ever feel like your managing team or board members look uncomfortable the minute you start talking about social media?

 You’re not alone.
-Most nonprofit boards and managing teams are compromised of some men and women born before 1955 who are scared of any and all social media.
+Many nonprofit boards and managing teams are compromised of some people who are less comfortable using social media.
 How do you help them see the value in something they don’t understand or are afraid will ruin your organization?

-Put it into perspective: Up until about 6 years ago, communications were primarily done on paper and the phone.
+Put it into perspective: Up until about 20 years ago, many communications were primarily done on paper and the phone.
 Both time and thought (and editing) went into your mass communications.
-You had control over your message.
-Social media, if not understood, is an uncontrollable monster taking the think you prize most and spreading like wildfire – with typos!
+You had more control over your message under those circumstances.

 2. Empower Them

 3. Specify Goals

-Social media can be that elusive ‘shiny object’ if there aren’t concrete goals.
-There is nothing worse your board members can think of than a ‘waste of time’ on ‘some kids toy.’
-Discuss primary goals and how they can be achieved by social media.
-For example, our client wanted to have an online presence to recruit not only more employees but to build awareness in their community.
-We created a social media strategy providing a specific content calendar and day-to-day tasks geared to those two goals.
-We also gave benchmarks and metrics on how we would determine when and if we were achieving them.
-Hard facts are more helpful that ‘feelings,’ board members will be more likely to allow a “social media experiment” when there are set goals and timeframes to prove their worth.
+Social media can be that elusive “shiny object” if there aren’t concrete goals.
+Discuss primary goals and how those goals can be achieved by social media.
+For example, if you want your online presence to recruit not only more employees but to build awareness in their community, create a social media strategy providing a specific content calendar and day-to-day tasks geared to those two goals.
+Establish benchmarks and metrics on how to determine when and if we were achieving them.
+Hard facts are more helpful than “feelings,” and it will feel less like an “experiment” when there are set goals and time frames to prove their worth.

 4. Be Patient